PRouzeau/Protected-crossing/Readme_first.txt

 This application need to have prealably installed OpenSCAD (a free parametric 3D modeler), see here:
 * http://www.openscad.org/downloads.html#snapshots
-Only snapshot versions of OpenScad works with Customizer, use the last version (yet 1 June 2018) You NEED to validate Customizer:
+Only snapshot versions of OpenScad works with Customizer, use the last version (yet 1 June 2018) *The complete path of the directory where you install this application (Protected crossing or any other) shall only use ASCII characters, without spaces, accented letters, any diacritic, umlaut or other character set.
+You NEED to validate Customizer:
 *In [Edit] menu, select [Preferences] then open tab [Features], tick [Customizer], then close the window when tick is shown.
-*In View menu, you shall now have an option [Hide customizer], than you shall untick *In Customizer screen, on first line, select [Description only], which will clean up the Interface *You may want to hide the programming editor, which can be done with menu [View][Hide editor].
+*In [View] menu, you shall now have an option [Hide customizer], than you shall untick *In same [View] menu, you may want to hide the programming editor with ticking [Hide editor].
 *Interface use local language (as configured on your machine) by default.
 To deactivate: menu [Edit][Preferences] tab [Advanced], untick the option (in the bottom) [Enable user interface localization (requires restart of openSCAD)].
+*After program loading, Customizer is not activated, you need first to do a preview, either with [F5] key or by clicking the first icon below the view.
+*In Customizer screen, on first line, select [Description only], which will give a much cleaner interface.
+*In the application 'protected crossing', by default each preview reposition the view at its original position, which is pretty boring, so you shall first deactivate this imposed position in [Camera] tab, by unticking [Dictate the camera position].

 When happy with a design, customizer can record it in a dataset, use the button [+] to create a new dataset then [save preset] to save further modifications, which can be recalled by selecting a dataset in the dropdown menu.
 NOTHING is saved automatically.
+If you don't see the examples in the dataset pull-down menu, come back to the note about the directory character sets.

 Note that for variables with spinboxes (small box with top/down arrows), when you click in the value box, you can then use the mouse scroll wheel to modify the value.

 Yet (August 2018) there is some trouble with automated recalculation when updating data, you can untick [Automatic preview], then force recalculation with [F5] key.

 Note a few conventions